PalakMishra1905/ChatBot-AI/README.md

 ## 🌟 Features

 - **AI Chat Interface** – Talk with an AI in a real-time messaging format
 - **Image Upload** – Upload images for AI interpretation or enhancements
-- **Text-to-Image Generation** – Enter prompts to generate unique AI art
 - **Responsive UI** – Clean, responsive layout for desktop and mobile
 - **Toast Notifications** – Smooth feedback using `react-toastify`